encode/django-rest-framework/docs/api-guide/schemas.md

 ### Schema Level Customization

-In order to customize the top-level schema sublass `rest_framework.schemas.openapi.SchemaGenerator` and provide it as an argument to the `generateschema` command or `get_schema_view()` helper function.
+In order to customize the top-level schema subclass `rest_framework.schemas.openapi.SchemaGenerator` and provide it as an argument to the `generateschema` command or `get_schema_view()` helper function.